 What is this heritage?
 What is our true national identity?
-Ask yourself, "Is the shaping force of our culture military might?
-Or is our brand, our hallmark, our heritage Christian and democratic ideals?"
-(Heritage and Identity, FM Fladmark ed.)
+Is the shaping force of our culture military might?
+Is it political manipulation?
+Or is our heritage (godly) Christian and democratic ideals?"
+(Heritage and Identity, FM

+Fladmark ed.)

 One of the learnings we took from Jonah, last week (Jonah, the reluctant prophet) was that God is deeply pleased by our repentance.
 God is deeply displeased by pride and hard-heartedness.